luapower/website/www/md/philosophy.md

 to consume _in the learning phase_.
 In the case of a module distribution, the structure of a package is the same for all packages.
 Thus the juxtaposition of files from many modules doesn't make things less organized.
-If you feel uneasy about a long flat list of files, try `mgit -all make-hardlinks` and inspect the contents of packages from the `.mgit` directory.
+If you feel uneasy about a long flat list of files, try `mgit --all make-hardlinks` and inspect the contents of packages from the `.mgit` directory.

 Philosophy aside, having all the modules in the same directory is the way